ahungry/cl-protobufs/cl-protobufs.rst

 (the default) or ``:lisp``.

 *name* and *package* can be supplied to give the Protobufs name and package.
+*lisp-package* can be supplied to give the name of the Lisp package, if it is different from *package*.

 Using .proto files directly